MyPaint

 MyPaint is a free and open-source raster graphics editor for digital painting.
-It is available for Windows, macOS, and Unix-like operating systems.
+It is available for Linux, macOS, and Windows.

 History

 MyPaint versions up to 1.00 and bug/issue tracking were hosted by Gna!.

 MyPaint uses graphical control elements from GTK and, since 1.2.0, uses GTK 3.

 In 2020 MyPaint 2.0.0 release succeeds MyPaint 1.2, released back in 2017, and brings a stack of new features and improved tools with it.